Everyone knows marketing goals are important.

 Make sure your goals have a start and end date.

-Visualize how awesome your marketing plan is.
+Use marketing planning software to visualize how awesome your marketing plan is.

 Messed up a timeline somewhere?